Universal Smart Contracts

 {% hint style="danger" %}

-The verification system ***does not*** validate if a transaction was successful or not.
+The native verifier precompile ***does not*** validate if a transaction was successful or not.
 It only validates if a transaction is included in a block and that block is really a part of the confirmed source chain.
-Therefore, success of a transaction has to be verified in the smart contract itself.
+Therefore, USC enabled dApp contracts **MUST** check the "status" field of the transaction to ensure security `0x1` → ✅ **Success**

 {% endhint %}